 Tinty (shown at right at about age seven) was one of the youngest children of Nathaniel and Hannah, so it was only natural that her own children were among Nathaniel and Hannah’s youngest grandchildren, and there are strong indications Hannah doted on them.
 The matriarch had plenty of opportunity to do so because Tinty remained emotionally and geographically close to her parents.
 Tinty and Elwood and their brood dwelled first right in Martintown and then, some time in the 1890s, moved only a tiny bit south over the state line to Winslow, Stephenson County, IL.
 (Shown below at right is their home a hundred years after they moved into in it.)
 Tinty and Elwood had the five children whose biographies can be found by clicking on their names at the bottom of this page, as well as a set of male twins, born 25 September 1890 in Martintown.
 No source provides a name for either of the twins, who were probably born prematurely as twins often are.
 This lack of known names implies they died very early in their infancies.
 However, it is believed they were not stillborn, or their existence would probably not have been noted at all.
 Instead, they are referred to in family genealogical notes and in Elwood’s obituary.
 The 1900 census plainly states that Tinty had given birth seven times and confirms that two had died.
 Their birthdates were not recalled within the family, but by 1890, Green County was beginning to make a practice of keeping birth records on file, and so the Wisconsin Birth Index was used to determine when they came into the world.
 Whether either or both of the twins survived past the 25th is not yet known.

 Tinty survived a greater number of years than eight of her siblings.
 Nevertheless, she did not escape the curse of short lifespan.
 She passed away at the age of only thirty-nine, her death taking place 1 September 1902 in Winslow.
 Her death record states she perished of peritonitis and salpurgitis, complicated by septic metritis.
 In layman’s terms, her upper reproductive tract became severely infected.
-However, at that point in medical history, it was common for women’s deaths to be attributed to reproductive tract sepsis when actually the problem was a burst appendix.
-Either way, if Tinty had lived in the era of surgery and antibiotics, she need not have succumbed.
+The cause may well have been an ectopic pregnancy.
+However, at that point in medical history, it was not unheard of for women’s deaths to be attributed to reproductive tract sepsis when actually the problem was a burst appendix.
+Either way, if Tinty had lived in the era of surgery and antibiotics, she might not have succumbed.
 That makes her death seem particularly tragic to those of us who are alive today, but it was tragic enough at the time.
 Imagine the horror of Nathaniel and Hannah, to know that they had survived more than half the children born to them.
 Tinty was the penultimate child of the couple to be laid to rest in the private Martin cemetery at the crest of the hill above her parents’ house.
 (Her gravemarker is shown below left.)
-Her brother Horatio’s body would be interred there less than four years later.
+Her brother Horatio’s remains would be interred there less than four years later.
 (Tinty’s body was later moved.
 Details are at the bottom of this biography.)